-- Small decreases in air flow, a measure of lung volume, have been noted in research studies with both Afrezza and Exubera.
+- Small decreases in airflow, a measure of lung volume, have been noted in research studies with both Afrezza and Exubera.

 - People with asthma, COPD, and certain lung conditions should not use Afrezza, due to a dangerous complication called acute bronchospasm.

 - Some concern remains about the long-term effects of inhaling a growth protein into the lungs.
-Although the risk appears low, post-marketing studies will monitor Afrezza users to see if there is any increase in lung cancer.
+Although the risk appears low, post-marketing studies will monitor Afrezza users to see if there is an increase in lung cancer.